LaRoomy/LaRoomy/README.md

 # LaRoomy
-This is the new Generation of the LaRoomy App (XNG-001)
+This is the new Generation of the LaRoomy App (XNG-001) For Android